GenerateNU/platemate/README.md

     ```
     <!-- markdownlint-enable MD013 -->

--   Type in computer password if prompted
+-   Type in computer password if prompted.
--   Say yes to prompt
+-   Say yes to prompt.

 2. In a new terminal activate the development environment by running the following: